 The 90-minute session late on Thursday followed a gruelling day of face-to-face meetings between Mr Van Rompuy and each of the bloc's leaders, followed by a flurry of backroom discussions.

-Before suspending talks, leaders nominated Luxembourg's Yves Mersch to the executive board of the European Central Bank.'Not happy'
+Before suspending talks, leaders nominated Luxembourg's Yves Mersch to the executive board of the European Central Bank.

 The EU Commission, which drafts EU laws, has called for an increase of 4.8% on the 2007-2013 budget.

 The UK is the most vocal of EU member states seeking cuts in the budget to match austerity programmes at home.

 "No, I'm not happy at all," Prime Minister David Cameron said about Mr Van Rompuy's offer to cap spending at 973bn euros (£783bn; $1.2trn).

 "Clearly, at a time when we're making difficult decisions at home over public spending, it would be quite wrong - it is quite wrong - for there to be proposals for this increased extra spending in the EU."

 A Downing Street statement after the meeting said Mr Cameron had stressed the importance of the UK keeping its budget rebate, worth 3.5bn euros in 2011.

 The statement called the rebate "fully justified".
 The EU Commission and some EU governments want the rebate scrapped.